About Dee

 cost me years.

-That experience — the frustration, the wrong turns, the moment of realisation, and the results that followed — became SOAR, ORCAA, and everything in the Care by Design system.
+That experience - the frustration, the wrong turns, the moment of realisation, and the results that followed - became SOAR and The OCRE Method™.
 Built from the inside of a real business.
 Tested with real people.
 Refined through years of working with franchise networks and business owners who were asking the same wrong question I once did.

 The moment that changed everything